cucumber/cucumber-ruby/CONTRIBUTING.md

 ### Meet the community, the maintainers, and other Cucumber developers

-Smartbear is hosting a [community message board].
+Smartbear hosts a [community message board].
 This is a good place to meet users, the community, and to ask questions.

-You can also join the Cucumber Community Slack team:
+You can also join the Cucumber Community Slack:
 [register for an account][register-slack] then head over to [#intro][slack-intro].
-This is the place to be to meet the maintainers aka the core team.
+This is the place to be to meet other contributors and find a mentor to help you get started.

 ### Test Cucumber